imazen/slimresponse/readme.md

 ResponsivePresets extends the presets that are available with ImageResizer. **With a simple dot-notation, you can enable screen resolution aware dynamic resizing for some - or all - of your images.**

+**Tipp**
+>You can also [download](https://github.com/downloads/mindrevolution/ImageResizer-ResponsivePresets/ImageResizer-ResponsivePresets-DemoSite.zip) a self-contained sample package (including compiled assemblies) for an effortless test run in i.e. Webmatrix instead of building all yourself.

 ### 1. Enable ResponsivePresets plugin

 ResponsivePresets works in team with the standard Presets plugin for ImageResizer, so you need to enable and configure that as well.
 Deploy the assembly and activate the plugin: